clojurewerkz/cassaforte.docs/articles/cassandra_concepts.md

-## Cassandra is Distributed and Replicated
+## Data in Cassandra is Distributed and Replicated

-Cassandra is a distributed data store and designed to be highly available.
-For that, it replicates data within the cluster.
+Cassandra is a distributed data store which was designed to be highly available.
+For that reason, it replicates data within the cluster.
 Data in Cassandra is stored redundantly on multiple nodes.
 In case a node fails, its portion of the data is still available for retrieval from a different node or multiple nodes.

+Data in Cassandra is also partitioned: nodes store and serve only a subset of data, and when new nodes are added to or removed from the cluster, rebalancing is done in a way that minimizes intra-cluster traffic.

-Cassandra starts making most sense when your data set is rather big.
-Because it was built for distribution, you can scale your reads and writes, and fine-tune and manage your database `consistency` and `availability`.
-Cassandra handles network partitions well, so even when your several nodes are unavailable for some time, you will still be able to easily recover from that.
+Cassandra handles network partitions well, so even when your several nodes become unreachable or unavailable, Cassandra cluster may still be able to stay available (serve client requests).

+Clients can connect to any node to perform any operation: there is no master nodes in Cassandra.

 ## Overview

-Any distributed system, be it a database, computing backend, or web application is facing several problems:
+Any distributed system, in particular databases, face several problems:

   * __Load Balancing__: if you have more than one node in the system, the load should be evenly distributed between them.